We interact with data and analytics daily without really thinking about it, mostly because we don’t refer to them as “data” or “analytics.”

 For example, if you’ve ever used a smartwatch or FitBit-like tool, you’ve interacted with data and analytics.
 These devices collect data such as the number of steps you’ve taken and your heart rate.
 Then, that data is turned into actionable reports that help you know how to be healthier.
 That’s the analytics part.

 Make better business decisions faster with Womply Business Intelligence.
 We give you insights you’ve never had before about your business, customers, competitors, local market and more.
-Get a free demo today.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 You can see the same pattern in your personal finances.
 When you check your bank statements, you’re interacting with reports, or analytics, that reflect data about your spending habits.
 With additional charts or reports (i.e. more analytics) you can identify what percentage of your spending is on food, travel, gas, retail, rent, and more.
 This makes the data actionable.
 Cut back on eating out, and now you’re saving.